tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 ## Created resources
 The template creates the following components:
 * A storage pool.- This is the default storage pool, of type directory, using /var/lib/libvirt/images directory
-* 2 networks, DHCP is disable in both networks:
+* 1 or 2 networks, depending on the value of the **architecture** variable.
+DHCP is disable in both networks:
-  * chucky.- this is the routable network
+  * chucky.- this is the routable network.
+This is always created.
-  * provision.- this is the provisioning network, not routable
+  * provision.- this is the provisioning network, not routable.
+Created when `architecture=vbmc` which is the default value.
 * A base disk volume using a RHEL8 image, this will be used as the base image for all the VMs that are created later.
 * A disk volume based on the RHEL8 base volume that is used as the OS disk for the provision VM.
 This volume has a size of 120GB, expressed in bytes.
 Cloud init will grow the size of the base volume disk to the 120GB specified here
 * A cloud init disk for the provision VM, containing the user data and network configuration defined by two template files.
 * A provision VM.
-It is initialized with the cloud init configuration on first boot; it is connected to networks chucky and provision; it uses the disk volume defined earlier
+It is initialized with cloud init on first boot; it is connected to networks chucky and provision (if available); it uses the disk volume defined earlier
 * A disk volume based on the RHEL8 base volume that will be the OS disk for the support VM.
 * A cloud init disk for the support VM, containing the user data and network configuration defined by two template files.
 * A support VM.
-This VM will run the DHCP and DNS services for the OCP cluster.
+This VM runs the DHCP and DNS services for the OCP cluster.
+It is only connected to the routable (chucky) network.
 * 3 empty disk volumes that will be the OS disks for the master VMs.
 * 3 master VMs.
+Connected to the routable and provision (if available) networks.
 * A group of empty disk volumes that will be the OS disks for the worker VMs.
 The ammount created depends on the variable number_of_workers.
 * A group of worker VMs.
+Connected to the routable and provision (if available) networks.
 The ammount created depends on the variable number_of_workers.

 ## Cloud init configuration
 Reference documentation and examples: